Up to 50% off sofas & mattresses — limited‑time deals.

 • Seat depth: 30.5"

-• Frame: Internal plywood and wood frame
+• Frame: Internal plywood, pine, and beechwood frame

 • Cushion fill: Polyurethane foam cushions